Your business is growing, and you’re planning an expansion to other states. It’s a good problem to have!

 - Maintaining, settling, or defending lawsuits in Montana courts

-- Holding meetings in the state, or other activities solely associated with internal affairs
+- Holding LLC member and/or manager meetings in the state, or other activities solely associated with internal affairs

 - Maintaining bank accounts